s1gr1d/advent-of-code/2020/README.md

 # 🎄 Advent of Code 2020

-I solve the avent of code puzzles with JS in a functional programming style.
+I solve the advent of code puzzles with JS in a functional programming style.

 ## Intro